Decline and Recovery

 Safety Tips

-Never Feed Alligators – Feeding an alligator is dangerous and illegal.
+- Never Feed Alligators – Feeding an alligator is dangerous and illegal.
 When fed, alligators can overcome their natural wariness and learn to associate people with food.
-When this occurs these alligators typically must be euthanized due to future safety concerns.
+When this occurs, these alligators must be euthanized due to future safety concerns.

-Swim Responsibly – Alligators are most active between dusk and dawn.
-Avoid swimming at night, outside of posted swimming areas, or in waters that might be inhabited by alligators.
+- Swim Responsibly – Alligators are most active between dusk and dawn.
+Avoid swimming at night, or outside of posted swimming areas.

-Watch Your Pets – Pets are similar in size to natural prey of alligators and their movements will often attract an alligator’s interest.
+- Watch Your Pets – Pets are similar in size to alligators' other prey, and their movements often attract an alligator’s interest.
 Do not allow pets to swim, exercise, or drink in or near waters that may contain alligators.